-Food trends come and go but meat has been a chief staple of human civilization for millennia.
-Despite warnings from the United Nations -urging us to eat less meat- all indicators suggest that demand will double by 2050.
-With the global population expected to reach 9.7 billion, futurologists, entrepreneurs, NGOs, corporations and government groups alike are working to find solutions to the perils of climate change, global food insecurity, health pandemics, and to address the moral problem of animal cruelty.
+Food trends come and go but meat has been a chief staple of human civilization for millennia, and indicators suggest that demand for meat will double by 2050.
+With the global population expected to reach 9.7 billion, futurologists, entrepreneurs, NGOs, corporations and government groups alike are working to find solutions to climate change, global food insecurity, health pandemics, and to address the moral problem of animal cruelty.

-The advent of clean meat presents a game-changing alternative.
-By eliminating the need to breed, confine, raise and slaughter animals, clean meat is expected to produce up to 90 percent less greenhouse gases, use 90 percent less land and water than conventional agriculture.
+The advent of “clean” “cell-based” “cultured” “cell-cultured” meat presents a game-changing alternative.
+By eliminating the need to breed, confine, raise and slaughter animals, it is expected to produce up to 90 percent less greenhouse gases, use 90 percent less land and water than conventional industrial animal agriculture.